swagtop/bevy-flake/docs/macos.md

 [osxcross]: https://github.com/tpoechtrager/osxcross

-When acquired, add it to the flake inputs as mac-sdk like so:
+When acquired, add it to the flake inputs as `macos-sdk` like so:
 ```diff
 {
   description = "A NixOS development flake for Bevy development.";